-Count II challenges the non-disclosure of the records expressly sought from (but were not provided by) the Department.
+Count II of MOC's complaint challenges the non-disclosure of the records expressly sought from (but were not provided by) the Department.
 MOC sought essentially several thousand electronic data entries held as computerized records.
 Instead, the Department provided newly-made summary calculations containing only numerical totals.
-Thusly, the request was wrongfully unfulfilled (except by the Court of Claims improper use of MCL 28.214(5) as discussed below).
+Thusly, the request was wrongfully unfulfilled.

 However, as a threshold issue, the Court of Claims sua sponte used an exemption raised for the first time while in the trial court.
-The Department's FOIA Coordinator never actually invoked or cited MCL 28.214(5) prior to the suit.
+10 The Department's FOIA Coordinator never actually invoked or cited MCL 28.214(5) prior to the suit.
 Appendix 33a.
 It was not invoked until the assigned Assistant Attorney General raised it in the Court of Claims after being sued to challenge the wrongful denial.
-This wait-until-we're-sued approach is improper, unlawful, and unfair.
+This practice has been utilized by public